sergiusens/snappy-docs/build-snaps/pre-built.md

 snapcraft
 ```

 The resulting snap can be installed locally.
-This requires the `--dangerous` flag because the snap is not signed by the snap store.
+This requires the `--dangerous` flag because the snap is not signed by the Snap Store.
 The `--devmode` flag acknowledges that you are installing an unconfined application:

     sudo snap install geekbench4_*.snap --devmode --dangerous